2024 Solar Incentives Guide for North Little Rock, AR - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local North Little Rock solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to speak with your local North Little Rock solar panel installers directly.

 State & Local Solar Incentives